 The Empava Whirlpool Tub is a freestanding hydrotherapy spa tub.
-Inspired by the Japanese ofuru, it comes with a built-in ergonomic seating to provide maximum comfort and relaxation.
+Inspired by the Japanese ofuru, it comes with integral seating to allow you to sit comfortably and relax.

 This glossy white freestanding oval tub will complement your bathroom décor and is pre-fitted with the drain, knobs, faucet, showerhead, and jets, allowing for easy installation by a contractor.